Public App Review: Invest In Small Slices of Major Companies

 - 100% commission free stock trading app

-- Invest in fractional shares (slices) of stocks with as little as $5
+- Invest in slices (fractional shares) of thousands of individual stocks and ETFs with as little as $1

-- Discover stocks through industry experts public portfolios and themes
+- Discover investments through industry experts' public portfolios

 Public is a commission-free stock trading app with a mission of making investing accessible to everyone.
 Available on both iOS and Android devices, the Public app excels at slicing stocks into "tiny bits" so everyone can afford to own a piece of any public company.